TechNickAI/twitter_crypto_buy/README.md

 ## Running

-1. Run `python bot.py` with the appropriate arguments (use `python bot.py --help` to see what they are)
+1. Run `python bot.py` with the appropriate environment variables set
 2. Profit (or loss)

 ## TODO

-[ ] Sentiment analysis on the tweet to make sure that it is a positive mention [ ] Sanity checks to make sure we don't do stupid stuff like buy more than once
+[ ] Sentiment analysis on the tweet to make sure that it is a positive mention

+[ ] Sanity checks to make sure we don't do stupid stuff like buy more than once